opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

 |function_editor_spreadsheet|

-The spreadsheet displays transformations in columns like the ones available in xsheet, having one for each parameter.
+The spreadsheet displays transformations in columns like the ones available in Xsheet, having one for each parameter.
 For each frame the column cells display the related transformation values, that can be edited as in a spreadsheet.

 Key values are displayed in different-colored cells, and can be moved along the column to different frame positions.
 In-between values are automatically generated according to the key values and to the set interpolation (see  :ref:`Setting Segment Interpolations <setting_segment_interpolations>`  ).